Neptune Blog

 1. AWS -> IAM -> Users -> Add user

-Adding a user | Source: Author
+Adding a user in the Identity and Access Management (IAM) console from AWS | Source: Author

-2. Write user name and under AWS access type select “Access key – Programmatic access” and click next to the permission tab.
+2. Write the user name and under AWS access type select “Access key – Programmatic access” and click next to the permission tab.

 3. Select the following policies: